VasudevShriKrishna/House-Price-Prediction-HPP-/README.md

 ## Installation & Setup
 1. Clone the repository
+2. Take an Excellent .csv datasets for it
-2. Create a virtual environment and activate it:
+3. Create a virtual environment and activate it: